- The Key-Value Store

 Leases, Refreshing, Garbage Collection¶

-When a file or directory in the virtual filesystem is no longer referenced, the space that its shares occupied on each storage server can be freed, making room for other shares.
+When a file or directory in the file store is no longer referenced, the space that its shares occupied on each storage server can be freed, making room for other shares.
 Tahoe-LAFS uses a garbage collection (“GC”) mechanism to implement this space-reclamation process.
 Each share has one or more “leases”, which are managed by clients who want the file/directory to be retained.
 The storage server accepts each share for a pre-defined period of time, and is allowed to delete the share if all of the leases are cancelled or allowed to expire.

 Garbage collection is not enabled by default: storage servers will not delete shares without being explicitly configured to do so.
 When GC is enabled, clients are responsible for renewing their leases on a periodic basis at least frequently enough to prevent any of the leases from expiring before the next renewal pass.